Creating & Applying Weights

 Create a Weighting Variable

-Qtip: This advice is most helpful for users working out of imported data projects or those without access to the Weighting section of Data & Analysis.
-If you have a Weighting section, we advise using this functionality instead.
+Qtip: Weighting variables are most helpful for users working out of imported data projects or those without access to the Weighting section of Data & Analysis.
+If you have a Weighting section, we advise using that functionality instead.

 Any numerical variable from the dataset can be used as a weight, but in many cases, the necessary weights needed cannot be determined until after the data is collected.
 In this case a weighting variable must be manually created.
 The most common method for creating a weighted variable is to use the Logic option in the Create Variable menu (for more information on creating variables in Stats iQ, see the page on Variable Creation).